Emergence of Physical Intelligence via Controllable Information Production: Derivation of Controllable Information Production

-We show that the Hessian of the optimal value function can be decomposed into one component which is equal to open-loop KSE and another component which is equal to closed-loop KSE.
-Both types of information production rates exist within Equation \eqref{eq:dare} and are extracted by removing particular terms in its backward recursion.
+We show that the backward recursion for the Hessian of the optimal value function admits a decomposition exposing both open-loop and closed-loop information production rates.
+Each rate is recovered from an auxiliary recursion obtained by removing particular terms from Equation \eqref{eq:dare}.

 \begin{definition}[Auxiliary Recursions From the Value Hessian] Consider the Hessian $V_{xx_t}^\pi$ which satisfies Equation \eqref{eq:dare}.
 By selectively removing control-dependent terms, two auxiliary backward recursions can be defined: